Introduction

 Far range begins at 1,000 feet and requires the use of specialized weapons.

-Near range, from 300 feet up to 1,000 feet, is the ideal range to engage with a rifle, but too far for many powers.
+Medium range, from 300 feet up to 1,000 feet, is the ideal range to engage with a rifle, but too far for most powers.

 Close range, from 30 to 300 feet is the most typical engagement distance, and is the effective range of both handguns and ranged powers.